overturetool/overturetool.github.io/_netmeetings/Net-Meeting-122.md

 #ifdef processing is now working, and more flexible.

-I've also tidied the bug list, rationalised the labels and closed a few issues where we could.
+NB also tidied the bug list, rationalised the labels and closed a few issues where we could.

 ##  Release Planning

-I (NB) would recommend we consider a bug fix release to pick up the mergable fixes mentioned above.
+NB: would recommend we consider a bug fix release to pick up the mergable fixes mentioned above.

 ##  Community Development

 ##  Licensing of Overture source code

-I (NB) completed a review of the copyright-origin of the files that comprise the Overture source tree and put the results in the IPR issue (https://github.com/overturetool/overture/issues/705).
-The analysis makes some simplifying assumptions (see the issue), but I believe the result is essentially correct.
+NB completed a review of the copyright-origin of the files that comprise the Overture source tree and put the results in the IPR issue (https://github.com/overturetool/overture/issues/705).
+The analysis makes some simplifying assumptions (see the issue), but we believe the result is essentially correct.

 One possible way forward - perhaps some way away - is the work that Hugo is doing with the Language Server Protocol implementation.
-I've discussed this with him while I was in Aarhus.
-The advantage for us is that having an LPS server independent of the IDE means that we can separate the IPR concerns, I believe.
+NB discussed this with Hugo while in Aarhus.
+The advantage for us is that having an LPS server independent of the IDE means that we can separate the IPR concerns.

 ##  Publications Status and Plans